Takin' It All Off

-Takin' It All Off is a 1987 American sex comedy film from Ed Hansen and Robert T.Gervasoni's Hansen / Gervasoni productions company, and provided a quick sequel to Hansen and Gervasoni's popular 1985 feature Takin' It Off.
-The cast includes Kitten Natividad, cult actor George 'Buck' Flower, adult actress Jean Poremba and the British glamour model Gail Harris.
+Takin' It All Off is a 1987 American sex comedy film directed by Ed Hansen and co-written by George Buck Flower and Hansen.
+The cast features Kitten Natividad playing "Betty Big Ones", as well as Candie Evans, John F. Goff, and Farley Maynard.
+Produced by the Hansen / Gervasoni Production Company, it was a sequel to Hansen and Robert T. Gervasoni's 1985 film Takin' It Off.

 Plot

 A school for striptease artists is in financial trouble.
-The students audition for the owner of the Chez Bob A Ree Bob, a renowned strip club, except the glamorous newcomer, Allison, cannot bring herself to take her clothes off in public.
-Veteran stripper Betty Big Ones suggests hypnotism, and although this helps Allison to shed her shyness, and her clothes, it has the unfortunate side-effect of making her strip whenever she hears the film's theme song - which, as you might expect, gets played everywhere.
+The students audition for the owner of the Chez Bob A Ree Bob, a renowned strip club, except for the glamorous newcomer, Allison, who cannot bring herself to take her clothes off in public.
+Veteran stripper Betty "Big Ones" suggests hypnotism, and although this helps Allison to shed her shyness, and her clothes, it has the unfortunate side-effect of making her strip whenever she hears the film's theme song, which gets played everywhere.